sabeydeedaya/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 First, make sure you have [set up the integration with Facebook MMP](/pages/deep-linked-ads/facebook-app-install-ads/#enable-facebook-as-an-ad-partner) on the Branch Dashboard.
 Second, [set up tracking for Standard Events](/pages/apps/v2event/#v2-event).
 It's that simple!
 We will automatically attribute events to Facebook ads.

-*Please ensure your custom event names contain no more than 40 characters, contain only letters, numbers, hyphens, spaces and underscores, and do not start with a hyphen*.
-Facebook will not accept events that violate these rules, and Branch will truncate event names over 40 characters to 40, and may further sanitize your event names to pass validation.
+*Facebook will not accept custom event names over 40 characters or those that start with a hyphen, and will only accept letters, numbers, hyphens, spaces, and underscores*.
+Branch will automatically truncate event names over 40 characters and may further sanitize your event names to help ensure they pass validation.
+For example:

+- **Event name entered**: This & Is & A * Bad Event That's So SO SOOOOOO Long
+- **Sanitized by Branch to**: This _ Is _ A _ Bad Event That_s So SO S

 There are advanced options for tracking events, which you can read more about [below](/pages/deep-linked-ads/facebook-ads-faq/#facebook-mmp-event-options).